-6216 Emergency Wound Management, Environmental Injuries, and Trauma
+6216 Emergency Wound Management, Environmental Injuries, and Trauma Prerequisite(s): MEM 6330.

 The study of concepts in wound management, environmental injuries, and trauma encountered in the emergency department.

 6217 Infectious Disease, Endocrinology, and Neurology

 The study of concept in infectious diseases and endocrinologic, and neurologic disorders that are encountered in an emergency department.